Loloppe/BeatSaber_BeatmapScanner/README.md

 This plugin display new values on the image cover of the selected song

 💪 represent how hard it is to pass a map
-📐 represent % chance to badcut (tech)
+📐 represent % chance to bad cut (tech)
 🔥 represent the average intensity + peak EBPM on hover

 Configuration include: